VBAC: Vaginal birth after caesarean

 Can I choose a VBAC home birth?

-VBAC is usually safer for the mother than a repeat caesarean because a caesarean itself carries extra risks; for example there is more chance of infection, injury to mother or baby from the operation, staying in hospital longer, pain after having their baby and reduced fertility.
-There are implications for future pregnancies too, including risks of placental problems, which increase with the number of caesareans a woman has, and a greater risk of needing an emergency hysterectomy (surgical removal of the uterus).
+There are implications for future pregnancies too, including risks of placental problems, which increase with the number of caesareans a woman has, and a greater risk of needing an emergency hysterectomy (removal of the uterus).

-Research seems to show a small decrease in scar separation rates as the gap between pregnancies increases.
-However, the risks are tiny in all cases and most mothers who have only a short gap between pregnancies do not encounter problems.
+Research seems to show a small decrease in scar separation rates with a longer gap between pregnancies.
+However, the risks are small in all cases and most women who have a short gap between pregnancies don’t have problems.

 It is possible to go for a VBAC after two or more c-sections?
-The likelihood of women successfully having a vaginal birth after more than one previous caesarean section is about the same as that in women who have had only one previous section, and there is little difference in the risk of uterine rupture.
+Yes and the research on this is encouraging.
+The likelihood of women having a vaginal birth after more than one previous caesarean section is about the same as that in women who have had only one previous section, and there is little difference in the risk of uterine rupture.

-- Go along with what your midwives and obstetrician advise, if you feel this is best for you.
+- Go along with what the midwife and obstetrician advise, if you feel this is best for you.

-- Ask your midwife or family doctor to refer you to a different obstetrician, or contact your supervisor of midwives to discuss your plans and seek support.
+- Ask the midwife or your family doctor to refer you to a different obstetrician, or contact your supervisor of midwives to discuss your plans and seek support.

 - Choose carers and a birthplace with which you are comfortable.